Expert's Opinion in Molestation Case

 Charges Still Pending

-"I don't care what the bones are," Meyers said.
-"I want to know why my kids know where they were buried.
-If they're (leftover) dinners . . . where's the other garbage?
-There's no food with them, no paper plates . . . nothing."
-[First, Molokans don't use paper plates, cups or Styrofoam for religious meals.
-All the dishes got washed and put into cupboards in the church kitchen.
-Second, there is little waste of Molokan Jumper/Maksimist church food because it was "prayed for", and prepared kosher-like.
-Most of the "other garbage", or leftover food (bread, vegetables, soup, noodles, meat, fruit, etc.), was packaged (in jars, plastic bags and containers, etc) and divided among church members to take to their elderly and sick who could not come to the service.
-What remains is divided among the elderly for their next meal, and then to younger families.]
+Dukh-i-zhizniki don't use paper plates, cups or Styrofoam for religious meals, which is a ritual "sacrifice" (zhertva).
+All the dishes got washed and put into cupboards in the kitchen.
+There is little waste of religious feast food (zhertva) because it was "prayed for" and prepared kosher-like.
+Most of the "other garbage", or leftover food (bread, vegetables, soup, noodles, meat, fruit, etc.), was packaged (in jars, bags and containers) and divided among members who worked in the kitchen that day, and to deliver to their elderly and sick members who could not attend.
+What remains is divided among the elderly for their next meal, and then to younger families.

 Investigators found no blood and saw nothing odd about the bones, according to Stonich.